amewulonu/SupplyChainDB/README.md

 •	Task: Load raw CSVs into BRONZE schema staging tables.

 2. Data Cleaning & Transformation
+Task:
 •	Handle missing values (e.g., impute weight using average values).
 •	Standardise and enrich location data.
 •	Convert date/time formats.
 •	Resolve data inconsistencies.
 •	Create DimDate from relevant timestamps.
 3. Data Modelling (Star Schema)
+Tasks:
+•	Create an ER diagram for the schema.
+(Hint: Shipment can serve as a fact table, potentially with a SupplyPlan fact table as well.)
+Consider dimensions like: o	Location (from both files) o	Product (from SupplyPlan_v2.csv) o	Vendor/Buyer/Carrier (from Shipment_v4.csv) o	Date (for various date fields)
+•	Normalise the data into fact and dimension tables.
+Design the tables to minimise redundancy and ensure data integrity.
+•	Use SQL to transform and load data from the raw tables into the star schema.
+Example Star Schema Suggestion:
 •	Fact Tables:
-o	ShipmentFacts
-o	SupplyPlanFacts
+o	ShipmentFacts: shipmentIdentifier (PK), shipmentType, shipFromLocationKey (FK), shipToLocationKey (FK), vendorKey (FK), buyerKey (FK), carrierKey (FK), status, dateCreatedKey (FK), requestedTimeOfArrivalKey (FK), committedTimeOfArrivalKey (FK), actualShipDateKey (FK), estimatedTimeOfArrivalKey (FK), revisedEstimatedTimeOfArrivalKey (FK), predictedTimeOfArrivalKey (FK), actualTimeOfArrivalKey (FK), lineCount, weight, weightUnits. o	SupplyPlanFacts: productKey (FK), locationKey (FK), startDateKey (FK), duration, planParentType, planType, quantity, quantityUnits, planningCycle, source, sourceLink
 •	Dimension Tables:
-o	DimProduct
-o	DimLocation
-o	DimOrganization
-o	DimDate
-•	Design Tasks:
-o	Create ER diagram
-o	Normalise data
-o	Build SILVER schema with surrogate keys
+o	DimLocation: locationKey (PK), locationIdentifier, region (from Shipment), other relevant location details. o	DimProduct: productKey (PK), partNumber. o	DimOrganization: organizationKey (PK), organizationIdentifier. o	DimDate: dateKey (PK), date, year, month, day, dayOfWeek.

 4. Load Data into Star Schema
+Task:
-•	Populate GOLD tables from SILVER layer using SQL transformation scripts.
+•	Load the transformed data into the tables of your star schema (Populate GOLD tables from SILVER layer using SQL transformation scripts).

 5. Advanced SQL Queries
+Tasks:
-•	Stored Procedure: Total planned quantity per location over the date range.
+•	Using Stored Procedure: Calculate the total quantity of products planned per location for a given date range.
-•	CTE: Top 5 vendors by shipment count in a region.
+•	Common Table Expression (CTE): Find the top 5 vendors with the most shipments in a specific region.
-•	Subquery: Shipments with above-average weight.
+•	Subquery: Identify shipments with weights above the average weight for their shipment type.
-•	Window Function: Rolling avg. shipment weight by carrier.
+•	Window Function: Calculate the rolling average of shipment weight over time for a specific carrier.

 6. MySQL Optimisation
-•	Add indexes on keys and frequently queried fields.
+ Tasks:
+•	Indexing: Add indexes to foreign key columns in fact tables and primary key columns in dimension tables.
+Index columns used in frequently executed queries.
-•	Consider partitioning ShipmentFacts by date for large volumes.
+•	Partitioning: Consider partitioning the ShipmentFacts table by actualShipDateKey if you have a large volume of data and frequently query based on date ranges.
-•	Use EXPLAIN to troubleshoot and optimise slow queries.
+•	Query Optimisation: Use EXPLAIN or Query Store to analyse and optimise slow queries.
 ________________________________________
 ##  Key Design Decisions
 🔸 Why This Schema?